Be part

 Dilston Physic Garden thrives because of the dedication and passion of our volunteers.
-Anyone can join, and by doing so you'll not only help the garden flourish, but gain unique benefits from connecting with nature and others.
+Anyone can join, and by doing so you’ll help the garden flourish, and at the same time gain many wonderful benefits.
+Just email us to join.

-Our community gardening hub, is inspired by the many benefits we’ve seen volunteer gardening bring to people’s lives over the years.
-Whether you’re looking to enjoy the immense physical and mental benefits of being and working outdoors, expand your social connections, or simply want to contribute to a meaningful cause, volunteering with us allows you to become one with nature—cultivating not just medicinal plants, but a deeper connection to yourself and the world around you.
+Our community volunteering is inspired by the many benefits we’ve seen volunteer gardening bring to people’s lives over the years.
+Whether you’re looking to enjoy the physical and mental benefits of being and working outdoors, enjoy friendly company, or simply want to contribute to a meaningful cause, volunteering with us brings many benefits.

-Cultivate Connections Join a welcoming community of individuals and enjoy the warmth and support that comes from working together toward a shared purpose.
-The relaxing atmosphere and friendly connections make every moment spent here both rewarding and fulfilling.
+Relaxed Company Join a welcoming community of volunteers and enjoy the warmth and support that comes from working together toward a shared purpose.
+The friendly atmosphere makes every moment spent here both rewarding and fulfilling.

-Enhance Physical and Mental Wellbeing Volunteers at Dilston say they experience a profound connection to nature and the healing power of the earth first-hand.
-As volunteers work with their hands in the soil and with the plants, they often describe a deep sense of peace, fulfilment, and rejuvenation, and that their worries slip away when they do so.
-Finding this bond with the natural world nurtures mind, body and spirit in ways that are truly transformative.
-On top of the many proven physical and mental benefits (read more) experience the joy and satisfaction of contributing to a vital educational charity, knowing that your work is making a positive difference both for yourself and for many others.
+Improve Physical and Mental Health Working with the soil and the botanicals, experience a sense of peace, fulfilment, and rejuvenation, where worries slip away – volunteers say they experience the healing power of nature earth first-hand.
+The natural world nurtures mind, body and spirit in ways that are truly transformative.
+Not only are there many proven physical and mental benefits (read more), simply the joy and satisfaction of contributing to our mission, knowing that your work is making a positive difference both for yourself and for many others.

 Make a Lasting Impact Whether you’re helping with plant care, potting plants and harvesting, our online presence, fundraising and book-keeping or greeting visitors and giving tours, your contribution is vital to the physic garden’s ongoing success and mission to promote health and wellness through nature and to increase awareness of the benefits of medicinal plants.

 At Dilston Physic Garden, our volunteers are the heart and soul of everything we do.
-Their precence, dedication, passion, and hard work are instrumental in making the physic garden experience what it is, and in helping us maintain the garden to achieve our mission to share the invaluable knowledge of plant medicine with the world.
+Their precence, dedication, passion, and hard work are instrumental in making the physic garden experience what it is, and in helping us maintain the garden to achieve our mission.

-To all our wonderful volunteers: the physic garden extends its deepest gratitude for your wavering support and countless hours of service.
-Your contributions, whether through tending to the garden, assisting with harvesting and botanical making, supporting our physic shop, research, or online presence, are vital to the success of our mission.
+To all our wonderful volunteers – the physic garden extends its deepest gratitude for your unwavering support and countless hours of work.
+Your contributions, through tending to the garden plants, assisting harvesting and botanical making, supporting the physic shop, scientific research, and online presence, are vital to the success of our mission.
 Each of you brings unique skills and personal enrichment to our community which is irreplaceable.

 'Volunteer at Dilston' by Julie Paddon